discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

 <Divider text="Details"/>

 Keeping up <Boon name="Quickness"/> is a lot easier than with a <BuildLink build="Condi Firebrand" specialization="Firebrand"/> thanks to the increased <Attribute name="Boon Duration"/>.
-Nevertheless, it has less room for errors compared to <BuildLink build="Heal Firebrand" specialization="Firebrand"/>.
-While you might get away with missing one puke, you will not get away with missing it twice!
+Nevertheless, it has less room for errors compared to <BuildLink build="Heal Firebrand" specialization="Firebrand"/>!
 General guidelines for keeping up <Boon name="Quickness"/>:
 - Use <Skill name="Feel My Wrath"/> whenever ready.
 - Use <Skill name="Mantra of Potence"/> off cooldown and <Skill name="Mantra of Solace"/> every 7 seconds due to the cooldown of <Trait name="Liberators Vow"/>
 - Only use these skills close to your allies - try to "puke" on them with the mantras